School Zone Accidents – Causes and Statistics

 - Commonly occur during good weather, rather than in inclement weather conditions.

 Accidents in school zones often involve children, either as victims or witnesses.
-Not only does this make the situation more intense and emotional, there are important legal implications to consider.
+Not only does this make the situation more intense and emotional, but there are also important legal implications to consider.

 - When a child is injured in a school zone accident, they can’t represent themselves in court.
 This means any lawsuit has to be filed and pursued by a parent or guardian, or another representative.